 The Pitcairn Preface to the New World Repertory

-(This is the same as in the book and also in the MacRepertory computer module, just easier to read here.)
+(The text that follows is the same as in the book and also in the MacRepertory computer module, and can also be read as a pdf file here.)

 Why Make This Repertory?

 — Richard Pitcairn, DVM, PhD When I began to study homeopathy with some seriousness, about 1978, I first learned to use the Kent repertory and that was my reference text for about ten years.
 This is an excellent repertory, one that I still use, often on a daily basis.
 Yet if we ask “what is the best repertory for the veterinarian?” then we must refer to the types of patients that we encounter.
 Our homeopathic work, if to be successful, must be based on the information forthcoming from the patient.
 Immediately we see differences from dealing with the human patient.